keke-nice/rPPG-MAE/README.md

 ## Data Pre-processing

-You can follow the method given in the paper to generate enhanced noise insensitive STMaps.
-Or, for convenience, we provide all the processed STMaps, which you can download [here](https://github.com/keke-nice/rPPG-MAE/blob/main/Data/get_STMap.txt).
+You may reproduce enhanced noise-insensitive STMaps by following the methodology outlined in the paper.
+Alternatively, for your convenience, we have made available the processed STMaps for direct download  [here](https://github.com/keke-nice/rPPG-MAE/blob/main/Data/get_STMap.txt).

 ### Dependencies and Installation